shimataro/webtaku/README.md

     # file format will be determined by extension ("--format" option will be ignored)
     webtaku --output=output.png "http://example.com/"

-### when X server is not running, use virtual frame buffer
+### when your system has no GUI, use virtual frame buffer

     # use "--output" option because xvfb-run redirects stderr to stdout
     xvfb-run --auto-servernum webtaku --output=output.png "http://example.com/"